wireapp/brand/text/glossary/index.md

 : Preferred term for images, photos and other graphics

 {: #ping} ping
-: Initial attention-getting action (formerly known as “knock”).
+: Initial attention-getting action _(formerly known as “knock” or “poke”)_.
+Pings appear in conversations as messages with no content _(only the ping icon)_.

 {: #ping-again} ping again
-: Follow-up (more urgent?) attention-getting action (formerly known as “hot-knock”).
+: Follow-up (more urgent?) attention-getting action _(formerly known as “hot-knock”)_.

 {: #popover} ~~popover~~ _(avoid)_
 : Don’t call pop-up UI elements by name.
 Describe what the user must select or do.

 {: #profile} profile
-: "Shows details on a person such as picture, email address and list of devices"
+: Shows details on a person such as picture, email address and list of devices.

 {: #register} ~~register~~ → create account
 : Deprecated term for account creation process